 ACM, LBP, and PCBs are not expected to result in additional impacts.
 This is because LBPs were banned by USEPA in 1978 and most uses of PCBs banned by USEPA in 1979.
 In addition, ACM would not be used in new facilities on Guam.
-It is possible that new buildings, facilities, and/or structures could encounter radon intrusion; however in this case, radon resistant construction techniques would be used.
+It is possible that new buildings, facilities, and/or structures could encounter radon intrusion.
+Radon resistant construction techniques would be used.
 In addition, DoD would periodically test facilities constructed in known radon zones to verify that no unacceptable radon gas buildup occurs and install radon mitigation systems as appropriate.
-Therefore, toxic substances impacts would be less than significant.
+Toxic substances impacts would be less than significant.

-Expected increases in the generations of hazardous wastes are judged to be negligible as a result of these general activities.
-It is estimated that these activities would result in an increase to the Guam hazardous waste disposal rate of 1% of the known Okinawa rate, or approximately 6,440 lbs (2,921 kg) annually (DRMO Okinawa).
-Consequently, less than significant impacts would occur and no proposed mitigation measures would be required (Table 17.2-8).
-Instead, routine hazardous waste BMPs and SOPs would be implemented (see Table 17.2-3 and Volume 7).
+Expected increases in the use of hazardous wastes are judged to be negligible as a result of these general activities.
+It is estimated that these general activities would result in an increase to the Guam hazardous waste disposal rate of 1% of the known Okinawa rate, or approximately 6,440 lbs (2,921 kg) annually (DRMO Okinawa).
+Consequently, no appreciable impacts would occur and no potential mitigation measures would be required.
+Instead, routine hazardous waste BMPs and SOPs would be implemented (see Volume 7).